astronomer/airflow-guides/guides/astro-etl.md

 ![Classic Graph](https://assets2.astronomer.io/main/guides/astro-etl/classic_billing_graph_view.png)

-While we achieved our ETL goal with the DAG above, there are a couple of limitations that make the implementation more complicated:
+While we achieved our ETL goal with the DAG above, there are a couple of limitations that made this implementation more complicated:

-- Since there is no way to pass results from `SnowflakeOperator` query to the next task, we have to write our query in a `_DecoratedPythonOperator` function using the `SnowflakeHook`, and do the conversion from SQL to a dataframe explicitly ourselves.
+- Since there is no way to pass results from `SnowflakeOperator` query to the next task, we had to write our query in a `_DecoratedPythonOperator` function using the `SnowflakeHook` and explicitly do the conversion from SQL to a dataframe ourselves.
 - Some of our transformations are better suited to SQL, and others are better suited to Python, but transitioning between the two requires extra boilerplate code to explicitly make those conversions.
-- While the TaskFlow API makes it easier to pass data between tasks here, it is storing the resulting dataframes in as XComs by default.
-This means we need to worry about the size of our data.
+- While the TaskFlow API makes it easier to pass data between tasks here, it is storing the resulting dataframes as XComs by default.
+This means that we need to worry about the size of our data.
 We could implement a custom XCom backend, but that would be extra lift.
-- Loading data back to Snowflake after the transformation is complete requires storing an intermediate CSV in S3, and writing the code to do so ourselves.
+- Loading data back to Snowflake after the transformation is complete requires writing extra code to store an intermediate CSV in S3.

 ### The DAG With Astro